MichaelBroox/White-Wine-Quality-Prediction/README.md

 ### Modelling on Normalized Data
 The algorithms were fitted on the normalized data to see how the models will perform and also have a baseline performance to compare.

-Below is the results for the models performance on the first fit.
+Below is the results for the models performance on the on the normalized data.

 ![Models Train and Test Accuracies](figures/Train_and_Test_Accuracies.png)

-From the resutls, it was obeserved that 4 models (**`Decision Tree, Random Forest, ExtraTree and XGBOOST  `**) overfitted with only two models (**`AdaBoost and GradientBoosting`** ) that had a well fit on the dataset.
+From the resutls, it was obeserved that 4 models (**`Decision Tree, Random Forest, ExtraTree and XGBOOST`**) overfitted with only two models (**`AdaBoost and GradientBoosting`** ) that had a well fit on the dataset.

 ### Feature Importance
 Feature Importance of all the algorithms was also accquired and the figure below shows the feature importance of the GradientBoosting model.
 All other feature importance plots can be seen in the **`White Wine Quality Prediction notebook`** and also inside the directory called **`figures`** in this repository.
 Moreover, a summary of feature importances of all models can be found as a csv file named **`Summary_Feature_Importance_of_Selected_Predictor(s).csv`** in the **`csv_tables`** directory.